mnaimar-dev/mnaimar-dev/README.md

 - 🎓 I am a Certified Financial Advisor® and a Business Administration Student.
 - 🌱 I am currently training as a Full Stack Web Developer in [Numen Academy](https://ar.academianumen.com/programacion-web-full-stack/) and in [SoyHenry](https://www.soyhenry.com/).
-- 😀 I have knowledge in HTML5, CSS3, FlexBox, Grid, Bootstrap 5 and JavaScript.
+- 😀 I have knowledge in HTML5, CSS3, FlexBox, Grid, Bootstrap 5, JavaScript, React.js and some of Solidity, Java and Python.
 - 👯 I’m looking to collaborate in any project that allows me to continue learning about programming.
-- 💡 My goal is to unite my two passions (finance and programming) in order to direct my knowledge towards blockchain development.
+- 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards blockchain development.

 ### Where to find me:
 - [LinkedIn](https://www.linkedin.com/in/nicol%C3%A1s-aimar-88b147183/)